InverterNetwork/contracts/Specs.md

 Glossary:

-- Borrow Capacity (BC): the (absolute) total amount that is theoretically borrowable; determined by supply & segments config (via `DiscreteCurveMathLib.calculateReserveForSupply`)
+- Borrow Capacity (BC): The system-wide theoretical maximum amount of collateral that can be lent out.
+It is calculated as: `virtualIssuanceSupply * P_floor`, where `P_floor` is the price defined by the initial price of the first segment (e.g., `segments[0].initialPriceOfSegment`) of the DBC FM's current configuration.
 - Borrowable Quota (BQ): the percentage relative to BC that determines how much can actually be borrowed; configurable
 - Currently Borrowed Amount (CBA): the (absolute) total amount of outstanding loans
 - Current Borrow Quota (CBQ): the percentage of the BC that is currently borrowed